 You will be assigned a dedicated team member who will handle your case from start to finish and provided with their direct contact details.

-We have five offices across Nottingham where you can see a member of our conveyancing team.
+We have four offices across Nottingham where you can see a member of our conveyancing team.

 We can review a lease and its terms and advise you of your leasehold rights before you enter into any agreement